facelessuser/pymdown-extensions/docs/src/markdown/extensions/tilde.md

 ## Overview

+> [!new] New in 12.0
+> Tilde was rewritten from the ground up.
+Some subtle difference may be observed compared to older versions, but these
+> changes were made to align better with expected nesting conventions in the majority of parsers and to improve
+> performance.

 Tilde optionally adds two different features which are syntactically built around the `~` character: **delete** which inserts `#!html <del></del>` tags and **subscript** which inserts `#!html <sub></sub>` tags.